What was the purpose of the stadium/arena feasibility study completed in the summer of 2010?

 What is the construction timeline?

-- Demolition of Robertson Stadium began in early December, 2012, with the official groundbreaking ceremony of the Houston Football Stadium on Feb.
+- Demolition of Robertson Stadium began in early December, 2012, with the official groundbreaking ceremony of the TDECU Stadium on Feb.
 8, 2013.

 - The stadium will open with its first game on August 29, 2014

 - We invite you to the follow the progress on the two webcams located on the front page of this website.

 What type of material will be used to construct stadium seating below and above ground level?